-I shot this immediately before dropping my polarizer 100ft down the Arches National Park dome.... what do you say...worth it?
+I took this shot this immediately before dropping my polarizer 100ft down the Arches National Park dome after setting it on my lap for “one last shot”..... what do you say...worth it?

 I don’t post pictures of myself on here ever.
 This is about my work- but since I took this picture I figured it counts.
 I took this at the summit of Sahale Glacier in the Northern Cascades National Park.
 Some may know; some don’t.
 I quit my job a month ago to join the team of Discover Outdoors to shoot a campaign for them.
 I’ll be gone for a month, traveling across the Pacific Northwest.
 I’m so beyond grateful to have the chance to do what I love.
 Shoot people.
 Shoot places.
 Shoot stories that give hope to the exploration of the outdoors.